-An alternative approach to the construction of SCI would be to focus on a non-studentized statistic.
-Since we do not have to estimate the variability parameter, this implementation is simpler.
-Nonetheless, already \cite{diciccio1996} pointed out, that the lack of studentization results in slower convergence rates.
-In fact, application of the non-studentized SCIs did not yield satisfactory results, therefore we decided not to include it.
+An alternative approach to (\ref{eq:s}) could be to take computationally simpler non-studentized statistics.
+Yet, already \cite{diciccio1996} pointed out that the lack of studentization results in slower convergence rates.
+Since the application of non-studentized SCI did not yield satisfactory results, we decided not to include them.

-Our methodology is readily applicable for hypothesis testing.
-Consider the problem
+Our methodology is also applicable for hypothesis testing.
+Consider the test problem